Tag Archive | Anthony Quayle

 Producer Elliott Kastner (Where Eagles Dare, 1968) had earlier sought Liz Taylor to do a film at the same time as Richard Burton did Anne of the Thousand Days.
 During the early pre-production stages a problem arose – a sense of onrushing doom for the movie.
 Indeed, it was the role of ravishing Anne Boleyn which Liz wanted to play.

 Hal Wallis took Liz’s request with gloomy silence of disapproval.
-She has past her prime to play the beautiful and coquettish young Anne.
+She has already sailed past her prime to play the beautiful and coquettish young Anne.
 According to Wallis, Burton who was there chipped in and skilfully let the steam off: “Sorry, luv.
 You’re too long in the tooth.”

 References to Anne’s appearance from all that I have read indicate that, besides her tall stature and classical oval shaped face with a deceptively prim mouth, the other notable feature of this refreshingly witty conversationalist was her expressive dark eyes and a wealth of black hair.